kdeldycke/awesome-engineering-team-management/README.md

 ## Motivation

 * [Drive: The surprising truth about what motivates us](https://www.youtube.com/watch?v=u6XAPnuFjJc) - Daniel Pink summarizes it concisely: people are motivated by autonomy, mastery and purpose.
+* Reflecting on the postulates above, [Bryan Cantrill defines that the role of management](https://twitter.com/bcantrill/status/1216491615264489473?s=20) `is in constructing that environment, not micromanaging it.
+If engineering performance is suffering, it's (likely) a management problem: wrong problem, wrong mission, or wrong team -- or all three.`.
 * [3 tricks to start working despite not feeling like it](https://www.deprocrastination.co/blog/3-tricks-to-start-working-despite-not-feeling-like-it) - `"Screw it, let's do it"; Start sloppy; Start small`.
 * [Why procrastination is about managing emotions, not time](https://www.bbc.com/worklife/article/20200121-why-procrastination-is-about-managing-emotions-not-time) - `Research shows that once the first step is made towards a task, following through becomes easier`.
 * [Some reasons why enterprise software is good and maybe even fun](https://news.ycombinator.com/item?id=21231455) - The majority of us will not build the next unicorn: we statiscally have a better chance to build enterprise software.
 The twist?
 It might even be more interesting than you expect.